Doctor Grades in the NHS – A Simple Guide

 ST2/CT2

-The following grades are universally accepted to be middle-grade doctor positions.
+The following grades are still classified as junior doctor positions.
 They represent the latter years of ST run-through programs, as well as specialisms and unique positions such as being a Clinical Fellow.
-Here’s everything you need to know about mid-level doctor grades in the NHS.

 Trust Grade Doctors

-A term you may have seen used is Trust Grade Doctor.
-An NHS Trust Grade Doctor is simply a doctor that has been hired directly by an NHS Trust instead of Health Education England.
-It’s a broader term with different contractual elements for each doctor.
+An NHS Trust Grade Doctor is a doctor that has been hired directly by an NHS Trust, instead of Health Education England.
+It’s a broader term with different contractual elements.
 For example, some can maintain a portfolio per other doctor training programmes, whereas others may not.
 Trust Grade Doctor positions provide individual NHS trusts with greater hiring flexibility to match changing needs of the communities they serve.
-From the perspective of the doctors that take them, it’s a great way for International Doctors to gain NHS experience, and for those already within the NHS to broaden their horizons without signing onto a new training program.
+From the perspective of the doctors that take them, it’s a great way for international doctors to gain NHS experience, and for those already within the NHS to broaden their horizons without signing onto a new training program.

 ST3, ST4, ST5 and ST6 NHS Doctor Grades

 Just like ST1 and ST2, NHS doctor grades ST3-ST6 denote doctors taking part in specialty training, with the numeric value increasing for every year of the program successfully completed as per guidelines for their specialism.
-For example, a doctor at grade ST5 Psychiatry will be five years into her Psychiatry training but have worked as a doctor for 7 years minimum, not including medical school.
+For example, a doctor at grade ST5 Psychiatry will be five years into their Psychiatry training but have worked as a doctor for 7 years minimum, after medical school.

 Senior Clinical Fellow